pylabview/supportdoc-rag-chatbot/README.md

 ## 10. Deployment Overview

-The intended long-term deployment path is a FastAPI backend with a web frontend, persistent artifact storage, a vector retrieval layer, and a replaceable generation backend.
-The **current validated MVP scope in this repo is still backend-first**, but it now includes the checked-in local browser demo scaffold and one browser-safe public config seam: `VITE_SUPPORTDOC_API_BASE_URL`.
+The overall long-term strategy for the architecture is to use the FastAPI server backend with a front-end, persistent artifacts, a vector retrieval service, and a swappable generation backend.
+The **currently validated MVP scope in this repository remains backend-first**, but it also includes the local browser demo scaffold and the browser-safe public configuration seam, `VITE_SUPPORTDOC_API_BASE_URL`.

-The deploy-now AWS slice is still the backend shell on ECS/ALB in fixture mode.
-The same repo now also includes the first cloud-backed runtime path: `pgvector` retrieval, a promotion/load CLI for PostgreSQL, an OpenAI-compatible inference adapter that can target vLLM or TGI-style chat completion endpoints, and a packaged cloud runtime smoke path.
-The first browser-backed AWS slice still uses the same backend contract plus separately hosted frontend wiring through `VITE_SUPPORTDOC_API_BASE_URL` and explicit backend CORS origin settings.
+The deploy-now AWS slice remains the backend shell on ECS/ALB, running in fixture mode.
+This very same codebase also contains the initial cloud-based runtime execution path, including `pgvector` fetching, a promotion/load utility for PostgreSQL, an inference adapter that works with OpenAI-like chat-completion endpoints using vLLM or TGI endpoints, and, finally, cloud-runtime smoke tests packaged in a single bundle.
+Similarly, the first browser-based AWS slice continues to use the same backend API contract, along with its own hosted frontend, accessing it via the `VITE_SUPPORTDOC_API_BASE_URL`.

 The canonical AWS deployment baseline for that path now lives in `docs/architecture/aws_deployment.md`, with the rendered diagram in `docs/diagrams/aws_deployment.md` and the versioned Mermaid source in `docs/diagrams/aws_deployment.mmd`.